Stuffed Mini Peppers

 There should be just enough to fill each pepper half generously.

-I sometimes cook these in my Traeger to add a wonderful smoky flavor.
-I cook on high for about 30 minutes, until the cheese is bubbling and the peppers are soft.
+Traeger: This adds a wonderful smoky flavor.
+Cook on high for about 30 minutes, until the cheese is bubbling and the peppers are soft.

-For a hotter charcoal grill, try to make sure the heat isn’t above 450, and cook for about 15-20 minutes.
+Charcoal or gas grill: Try to make sure the heat isn’t above 450F, and cook for about 20 minutes.

-Smoked Salmon Spread, Bacon Wrapped Water Chestnuts, and Buffalo Chicken Dip are some of my other favorite party appetizers, and you can see the full collection in the Appetizers section of my recipe index.
-Happy cooking!
+Smoked Salmon Spread, Bacon Wrapped Water Chestnuts, and Buffalo Chicken Dip are some of my other favorite party appetizers to serve alongside these.
+You can see the full collection in the Appetizers section of my recipe index.

 Stuffed Mini Peppers